mrc-ide/ring/README.md

 * grow buffer: expand the buffer geometrically to fit required elements (which will require additional memory allocations and copies)
 * throw error: refuse to overflow

-See the documentation for details.
+See the reference documentation for details.

 ## Usage